hippolytemayard/HippolyteMayard/README.md

 ## Hi there 👋

 👋 Hello!
 My name is Hippolyte Mayard. \
-I'm a passionate Deep Learning engineer with a specialization in computer vision and medical imaging.
-Through this platform, I'm excited to share with you my personal projects and delve into the fascinating world of artificial intelligence. \
+I am an Applied Deep Learning engineer specializing in Computer Vision for medical imaging, designing AI systems that drive clinical efficiency, reduce operational friction, and support data-driven decision-making for healthcare providers and industry stakeholders.

-🧠🦷 I’m currently working at [Allisone.ai](https://www.allisone.ai/), a groundbreaking start-up dedicated to revolutionizing the field of dentistry through the power of AI. \
+🦷 At [Pearl AI](https://www.hellopearl.com/), I contribute to the development and scaling of production-grade diagnostic models and inference platforms deployed across real-world dental practices.
+My work focuses on improving model reliability, streamlining integration, and supporting the delivery of AI solutions that generate measurable clinical and operational value at scale.

-📚 I am also teaching Deep Learning and computer vision with a focus on practical applications and real-world scenarios.
+📚 In parallel, I teach Deep Learning and Computer Vision, with a strong emphasis on applied methodologies, real-world deployment constraints, and the translation of research outcomes into production-ready solutions.

 ## My open source projects 🔬